Contingency fund: Spain

 In Spain, the contingency fund is used in economic crisis for public work and similar stimulus activities.
 There is social security contingencies fund called reserve fund, to pay pensions.

 United Kingdom

-In the early part of the nineteenth century, the Civil Contingencies Fund was created in the United Kingdom.
+The Civil Contingencies Fund was created in the United Kingdom in the early 19th century.
 It is held by the Treasury, and its use is regulated by the Miscellaneous Financial Provisions Act 1946.
 It may be used for urgent expenditure in anticipation that the money will be approved by Parliament, or for small payments that were not included in the year's budget estimates.